xen0n/autojump-rs/README.md

 ## Future plans

-After initial porting, it's now time to re-organize the code to be more library-like (rather than application-like) and Rustic.
-After that the project would likely be published on crates.io.
+Now that platform support is mostly considered okay, next steps would be more refactoring and bug fixing.
+I once considered Git commit ids in release artifact "cool", but I no longer want that now, so that would be gone in the next release.
+And the `jc` bug should also be tackled.
 Hell I even want to write a `fasd` backend too, but I don't presently have *that* much free time.
 Anyway, contributions and bug reports are welcome!

 <!-- vim:set ai et ts=4 sw=4 sts=4 fenc=utf-8: -->